kbighorse/working-with-me/README.md

 Despite working with computers for a living, I'm actually not the best typist, so I prefer verbal convos over typed ones.
 That said, never hesitate to DM me, and never feel like you're "bothering" me by sending me a message.
 Your success, my success, and our organization's success depends on talking to each other frequently and openly.

-I respond to email a few designated times per day.
+In order to get some heads-down time during the day, I respond to email a few designated times per day.
 If it's urgent and we're in the office, let's talk in person.
 Working remotely, video chat or phonecall is best.

 If I'm working on something and would like your input, I will often comment or chat you (even if we're nearby).
 I try to do that so that things are documented for the future and so that you can finish what you're doing first.